 Improve your pronunciation and fluency in the comfort of your own home.

 Developed at Carnegie Mellon University's Language Technologies Institute, NativeAccent™ Speech Training software provides individualized language instruction that is accessible online from any computer with an Internet connection, headset, and Adobe Flash enabled browser, or through the University's MultiMedia Learning Center (MMLC).

 To use the software, students and scholars must sign up using our online forms.
-Links to the online application forms will be posted on our registration page starting on Monday, March 31 for students and scholars of The Graduate School (PhDs, postdocs, and TGS masters students), and on April 7 for students in a professional masters program, faculty, staff, visiting scholars, and all other Northwestern affiliates.
+Links to the online application forms will be posted on our registration page starting on the first day of the quarter for students and scholars of The Graduate School (PhDs, postdocs, and TGS masters students), and on a week later for students in a professional masters program, faculty, staff, visiting scholars, and all other Northwestern affiliates.
 See our Registration Page for more information on eligibility and procedures for applying for an account.

 Once a student has signed up successfully, he or she will receive a syllabus and further directions, including the ability to schedule a face-to-face orientation session.